DynaSlum/satsense/Python/Notebook/README.md

-## Python
-The Python software for WP1: SateliteImaging
+## Notebooks to illistrate the Python software for WP1: SateliteImaging

-* Code for perfomace evaluaiton.
-* Code for ...